vishipayyallore/speaker-series-2024/0123_MSFT_Reactor_AOAI/README.md

 ## What are we doing today?

 > 1. The Big Picture
-> 1. DAPR (Distributed Application Runtime) from 30,000 foot
-> 1. Creating two Microservices
+> 1. Creating .NET 8 Minimal API to store information in Azure SQL Server.
-> 1. How communication works between two services
->    - Name Resolution
+> 1. Integrating Python Flask API, Blazor Server Admin Application, and .NET 8 Minimal API.
-> 1. Resiliency
+> 1. Creating React 18 Client Application to view information.
->    - Timeouts, Retries, and Circuit Breakers
+> 1. Integrating Python Flask API, Blazor Server Admin Application, .NET 8 Minimal API, and React 18 Client Application.
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/learn-dapr) of today's session for more details